rianvdm/pm-resources/llm-prompts/review-okrs.md

   - Surface dependencies or cross-team alignment opportunities.
   - Identify metrics or measurement approaches used by similar teams.

-When drafting or reviewing OKRs, **start by searching the wiki** for related OKRs to ensure alignment and avoid duplication.
+When reviewing OKRs, **start by searching the wiki** for related OKRs to check alignment and identify potential duplication.

 ---